ExplorViz-Archive/explorviz-frontend-extension-vr/README.md

 This button can also be used to select targeted clazzes and closed packages of a 3D application.
 Consequently the selected entity is colored red and the associated communication lines are highlighted.
 If nothing is targeted press this button again to unselect the entity and restore its color and the commuincation lines.

 &#10124;:
+(Right Controller):

+Press this button to open/close targeted systems, nodegroups, packages and create 3D applications out of targeted 2D applications.
+Target the red "X" above a 3D application with the ray of the controller and press this button to delete the 3D application.
+This button can also the used to navigate through menus.

+&#10125;:
+(Right Controller):

 Press this button to display information about the targeted entity.

 ### Keyboard: